qcrao/learn-english-in-RR/README.md

    - Extract new words or phrases from your Roam blocks, new words should be highlighted with `^^` (e.g., `^^unpretentious^^`)
    - Get detailed explanations including phonetics, definitions, examples, synonyms, antonyms, etymology, and usage notes
+   - **NEW: Incremental Extraction** - Extract only new words from a block that contains previously extracted words

 2. **Text-to-Speech**